mockito/mockito-scala/README.md

 ## Partial unification
 If you're in Scala 2.11 or 2.12 you'll probably want to add the compiler flag "-Ypartial-unification", if you don't you risk some compile errors when trying to stub complex types using the idiomatic syntax

+## Notes for 1.13.0

+We added a new experimental Expectations DSL for idiomatic syntax.
+It behaves differently from the original idiomatic verifications: the user declares intent to verify by using `expect` at the beginning of the line rather than at the end of it - similar to "verify" in Mockito Java.

+Now, you can do `expect a call to aMock.bar(*)` where previously you did `aMock.bar(*) was called`.
+More examples in [Expect DSL](#expect-dsl)

+Note that since this DSL is currently experimental, it's not stable - the DSL itself may evolve, components and base traits may move or be renamed, and incompatible changes may be introduced between minor/patch versions.

+In order to use it...
+* with Scalatest base traits, mix in `org.mockito.scalatest.IdiomaticMockitoBase with org.mockito.PrefixExpectations` instead of `org.mockito.scalatest.IdiomaticMockito` (or `org.mockito.scalatest.AsyncIdiomaticMockitoBase`)
+* with another test framework, mix in trait `org.mockito.IdiomaticMockito.WithExpect` or use its companion object

 ## Notes for v1.4.0
 As Specs2 support was added, now the library has been split in 3 different artifacts
 - **mockito-scala** being the core